-&lt;sup>16 Figure 11, Terna 2023 Development Plan - Overview
+17 Figure 11, Terna 2023 Development Plan - Overview

 Onshore wind will experience particularly high curtailment in the SUD power zone as demand is low in this zone and power will need to be transmitted to load centres in the north, causing congestion in the transmission network and leading to curtailment.
 The transmission corridors from the SUD power zone should be a priority for reducing curtailment and evacuating power to the load centres.
-Specifically, this suggests the need to advance HVDC Foggia-Forli project timeline that will involve the modernisation of existing AC/DC lines and a new undersea HVDC cable with the scheduled commissioning date in 2036.
+Specifically, this supports Terna's plans to advance the HVDC Foggia-Forli project timeline that will involve the modernisation of existing AC/DC lines and a new undersea HVDC cable with the scheduled commissioning date moved from 2036 to 2034.18

-Sardinia (SARD) is expected to become a significant renewable hub with around 20 GW of solar PV and 5 GW of the onshore wind capacity installed on the island by 2050, which is still below the connection requests as of 2022.

-That means Sardinia will have around 10% of total installed wind and solar and will have to curtail a significant portion of renewable generation if it can't be transmitted to the load centres on the mainland.
-Increasing the HVDC Fiumesanto-Montalto interconnection with mainland Italy by 1 GW around 2040 is not sufficient, and both an accelerated schedule and a higher capacity should be considered for SARD-CNOR transmission link.
+Sardinia (SARD) is expected to become a significant renewable hub with more than 15 GW of solar PV and 5 GW of the wind capacity installed on the island by 2050, which is still below the connection requests as of 2022.
+That means Sardinia will have around 10% of total installed wind and solar in Italy and will have to curtail a significant portion of renewable generation if it can't be transmitted to the load centres on the mainland.
+Our results support Terna's decision to advance the HVDC Fiumesanto-Montalto interconnection with mainland Italy by 1 GW from 2040 to 2035, however higher capacity, as well as even earlier commissioning should be considered for SARD-CNOR transmission link to avoid excessive curtailment.